-After installing any Adobe Product, noticed True Key installed on your computer along with McAfee Scan Plus or other without your consent?
+After installing any Adobe Product, have you noticed True Key installed on your computer along with McAfee Scan Plus or other, without your consent?
 Blame yourself for not checking the optional software, Adobe has offered when you tried to download one of their products such as Flash player or Adobe Reader or Adobe AIR.

 To avoid this from happening again, next time, use Unchecky or pay attention while you’re downloading or installing such applications.
 If you no longer need True key, here is how uninstall it.

-Uninstalling or removing True key by Intel Security
+Uninstall or remove True key by Intel Security

 Close any, or all browsers if already open

-Tip: We suggest you to use Revo Uninstaller Free to get rid of True Key by choosing ‘Advanced mode’, this not only uninstalls the application, but also removes leftover entries related to True Key in the registry.
+Tip: We suggest you to use Revo Uninstaller Free to get rid of True Key by choosing ‘Advanced mode’, this not only uninstalls the application, but also removes leftover entries related to True Key in the registry after its uninstall.

 If you’ve not found True Key in the installed programs list,